saurabhborikar13/Smart-Car-Parking-System-Using-BPlus-Trees/README.md

 - Updates the vehicle’s total hours and payment stats.

 ### 4. Sorting & Display
-- Sorts data based on time, payments, and space metrics using in-order B+ Tree traversal.
+- Sorts data based on payments, parking count, revenue using linked list.
-- Displays summary reports.

 ### 5. Exit and Save
 - On `close` command: